craftercms/docs/source/developers/content-inheritance.rst

 If a new article page is created under ``articles/2019/10/27``, it will inherit the Section Defaults under **articles**.

-..
+.. ..
 TODO:: Describe how to add your own merge strategy.
-Describe merge cues.make html
+Describe merge cues.